 Visiting Hallstatt in winter is particularly enchanting when the pitched roofs are dusted with snow, and the resident swans look like they’ve been plucked right out of a fairytale.

-It’s so whimsical, it was rumored to be the inspiration for Disney’s Frozen movie, but while that has proven to be untrue, one Chinese province decided to create an entire life-sized replica of the village so they could live in the fantasy year round!
+It’s so whimsical, that it was rumored to be the inspiration for Disney’s Frozen movie, but while that has proven to be untrue, one Chinese province decided to create an entire life-sized replica of the village so they could live in the fantasy year-round!

 VIENNA STATE OPERA

 Not only is the Vienna State Opera the opera house with the world’s largest repertoire, but the building itself is an unmissable Austrian landmark constructed in the 19th century by order of Emperor Franz Joseph (who also attended its opening).

 Built in Neo-Renaissance style, your eyes are immediately drawn to it as you walk along Vienna’s famous Ring Road.

 Even if you’re not going to a concert, you can take a tour to also enjoy its stunning interiors that resemble a palace.